2020PB/police-brutality/reports/California.md

 * https://www.reddit.com/r/2020PoliceBrutality/comments/h7q97a/using_mace_to_direct_protestors_through_teargas/

-### Protestor shot in the head by rubber bullet | May 30th
+### Protester shot in the head by rubber bullet | May 30th

-Images show a forehead injury received by a protestor who had been hiding behind a dumpster.
+Images show a forehead injury received by a protester who had been hiding behind a dumpster.

 This, among other incidents, has led LA Mayor Garcetti to instruct the LAPD to limit its use of rubber bullets.